 Why Are They So Destructive to Yards and Properties?

 Gophers, as we’ve mentioned, are tunneling rodents who build their habitats underground in typically dry, arid regions.
 Gophers create these networks of tunnel systems using their teeth and claws to dig in order to provide protection and to find food.
 They are notorious hoarders and store their food in their burrows.
 The most common sign of a gopher tunnel can be identified by the small mounds of dirt that form the entrances to their tunnels, which lead to their burrows.
-Because gophers eat plant roots, nuts, berries, vegetables like carrots, radishes, and lettuce, these pesky critters love backyards, vegetable gardens, farms, and extensive properties with loose dirt and soil, and lots of vegetation.
-Their tunnel systems keep them to stay out of site from such predators as hawks, owls, snakes, coyotes, and other threats, while also allowing them to easily access their food supplies.
+Gophers love to eat plant roots, nuts, berries, and veggies like carrots, radishes, and lettuce.
+Their diet draws them to backyards, gardens, farms, and areas with loose soil and lots of vegetation.
+Their tunnel systems allow them to stay out of site from such predators as hawks, owls, snakes, coyotes, and other threats, while also allowing them to easily access their food supplies.

 Have A Gopher Problem?